2017: A Year in Review

 Mayumi in San Marino, California • Wild Grounds Light Roast

 We got the coffee mainly for the wild horse cause, but the aroma and the taste of the coffee exceeded our expectations.
-The light roast is very well done with an enticing smell and a hint of chocolate – pleasantly light but not at all under-roasted.
+The is very well done with an enticing smell and a hint of chocolate – pleasantly light but not at all under-roasted.
 We have had some disappointment lately with the lightly roasted coffee beans lacking aroma ordered from other specialty coffee roasting companies.
 Your coffee truly shines among the sea of so many coffee beans on the market.
 We look forward to ordering it again very soon.

 James in Des Moines, Iowa • Nighthawks’ Decaf – Very Dark Roast